Hetav01/LLM-Transcripter/README.md

 - **🎙 OpenAI Whisper** (Audio Transcription)
 - **📹 PytubeFix** (YouTube Audio Extraction)

+## ❗ Known Issues
+### `pytubefix.exceptions.BotDetection: sVGg90hukLI This request was detected as a bot.`

+This error occurs when YouTube detects automated access to its content and blocks the request.
+This issue is common with `pytubefix`, as YouTube regularly updates its bot detection mechanisms.
+Possible workarounds include:
+- Using a VPN or proxy to change your IP address.
+- Implementing a delay between requests to mimic human behavior.
+- Using an alternative method for downloading YouTube audio, such as `yt-dlp`.
+- Updating `pytubefix` to the latest version to check for fixes.

+This issue is currently being investigated for a more permanent solution.

 ## 📜 License
 This project is licensed under the MIT License.